 - Reducing CO2 emissions by over 1,400 metric tons

-- 5 student proposals are currently being implemented this 2019/2020 school year.
+- 4 student proposals are currently being implemented this 2019/2020 school year with one just completed.

-To date, nine (9) student-driven proposals have been adopted in Washoe and Lyon County:
+To date, ten student-driven proposals have been adopted in Washoe and Lyon County:

 Reed High School